MASQ-Project/SHRD-contract/README.md

 Token tracker and contract is found here: https://ropsten.etherscan.io/token/0x384dec25e03f94931767ce4c3556168468ba24c3

-To request SHRD test tokens to test the Node software **Join our Community and Get in Touch with us!**
+To request SHRD tokens to test the Node software **Join our Community and Get in Touch with us!**

  - [Telegram]
  - [Twitter]